FelishaYuMacias/Node.js-Challenge-Professional-README-Generator/sample-readmes/README.md

 ## Usage

-To use this application, Run node index.js in the terminal and answer prompts.
+To use this application, run node index.js in the terminal and answer the prompts.

 ## How to Contribute

-To contribute to this project, Reach out to me via the links listed in Questions.
+To contribute to this project, Reach out to me via the links in the Questions secition.

 ## Tests